 We’ve all heard Bhutan is beautiful, but is the cost of a trip to Bhutan worth $250 per day?
-After three weeks in Bhutan, here are my honest thoughts on whether or not Bhutan is worth your money.
+After three weeks in Bhutan, here are my honest thoughts on whether or not the Bhutan trip cost is worth it.

-Compared to budget-friendly neighbors such as India and Nepal, Bhutan’s minimum daily fee for tourists is steep.
-Yet there’s no denying the country’s allure, and I know many of you are beyond intrigued.
+Compared to budget-friendly neighbors such as India and Nepal, Bhutan’s trip cost is steep.
+Yet there’s no denying Bhutan’s tourism allure, and I know many of you are beyond intrigued.
 Ever since I entered the country, I’ve been fielding the same question over and over:

-After more than three weeks of travel in Bhutan—and obsessively assessing whether or not the tourist fee is fair—I have my final answer to the question whether Bhutan is worth the cost of $250 a day:
+After more than three weeks of travel in Bhutan—and obsessively assessing whether or not the Bhutan tourism fee is fair—I have my final answer to the question whether Bhutan is worth the cost of $250 a day:

 If you can afford it, absolutely.